yashprakash13/Honeysuckle/README.md

 ## Basic Usage
-#### Link fanfiction.net and Archive of our Own links
+#### Link fanfiction.net and Archive of our Own stories
 Just mention a url in your message and the bot will automatically pull out the info about the story.

 #### Link a story through its name
 * Type and send **.ff story-name**

-* If you get a *no results found* message, include the author name and/or fandom name along with the story name.
+* If you get a *no results found* message, just include the author name and/or fandom name along with the story name.

 #### Get the reviews from a fanfiction.net story
 Type and send **.ffrev story-name** and the bot will pull the first 10 reviews for you.

 If you didn't get the results you wanted, just include the author and/or fandom name along with the story name with the above command.